PrashantMohta/ModdingDocs/mod-baseclass.md

 - [Add a Mod Menu](#add-a-mod-menu)

 ### Set your load priority

 By default Mods are loaded in an unspecified order, if for some reason you need to ensure that your mod loads earlier or later than some other mods, you can use the load priority to denote that.

-To do this add the following method to your Mod class :
+To do this add the following method to your Mod class:
 ```cs
 public override int LoadPriority() => PRIORITY;
 ```